ramenengine/afkit/README.md

 ## Getting Started

+Make copies of kitconfig.f_ and allegro5.cfg_, removing the underscores.
+You should be left with "kitconfig.f" and "allegro5.cfg".

+Set platform to the appropriate string.
+See Portability for strings.

+### SwiftForth
 SwiftForth is available from [FORTH Inc](www.forth.com).
 There is a 3-second-nag trial version with executable-exporting disabled.

 From the SwiftForth prompt, change the current path to the root of your project (if needed) and "INCLUDE kit/kit.f" and type OK for a simple demonstration.